heysaladin/farooqa-creative/public/engine/pages_work/petado.md

 * How Might We Helps the community provide complete data about pets that can be adopted by other users
 * How Might We Helps people make donations for pet care

+## The Matrics

+- Easy reporting process for abandoned or abused animal to the animal lover
+- The animal lover can do the animal resque effectively
+- Animal adoption process more easy

 ## User Roles

 * The Rescuer: people who care for abandoned pets